What Is Hair Transplant?

 For Whom are Hair Transplants Appropriate?

-Baldness on the Male Pattern
+Baldness According to the Male Pattern

 Stages of Hair Loss (Norwood Scale)